marade/PLAP/README.md

 ## Detailed Overview

+### Guidelines
 For the best results, we highly recommend the following:

 * A target sequencing read length of at least approximately 250bp
-* A set of control samples consisting of mixes of at least 2 sequence types at various known ratios
+* A set of control samples consisting of mixes of at least 2 verified sequence types at various known ratios
+	ex: E. coli ST131:ST101 at ratios of 1:1, 1:10, 1:100, and 1:1000
-* A set of control natural samples which have been extensively typed using conventional MLST
+* A set of control natural samples which have been extensively typed using conventional MLST or other single-colony typing preferably with varying ratios
+	ex: a set of 3 fecal samples which are known to be approximately 95% ST131 and 5% ST101
+		70% ST131 and 30% ST95
+		50% ST88  and 50% ST399

-Control mixes do not need to be involved in every run, but one per experiment is advised.
+Artificial control mixes do not need to be involved in every run, but one per experiment is advised.
+Control natural samples may not be necessary in every run, but is ideal as a check to make sure your run has no issues.

-Note: PLAP was developed using target read lengths of 250bp.
-While it may work for a >100bp read target with modification, we have not tested its accuracy with this kind of data.
+Note: PLAP was developed using target read lengths of 250+bp.
+While it may work for a 100-200bp read target with modification, we have not tested its accuracy with this kind of data.
 Additionally, our defaults are geared towards fumC/fimH typing of Escherichia coli.
 If you have a another MLST-like method, or a different organism, significant calibration may be necessary.

 ### Trim Galore